davideferrari/AIPND/README.md

-# AIPND
-Classifying Images with Python
+# AI Programming with Python
+Project
+Use a Pre-trained Image Classifier to Identify Dog Breeds